 Development seeks an intern who is currently attending college or graduate school and has an interest in fund raising.
 The intern will assist with researching prospective foundation, corporate, and individual donors; coordinating special events; filing, data entry, and other administrative tasks.
 Candidates should have good presentation, research, and computer skills.
 Time commitment is flexible, with some evenings required; a minimum of two days per week is preferred.

 Public Programs seeks an intern who is currently enrolled in college or graduate school to assist with all aspects of Museum programming.
 A passion for New York City history, cultural life, urban planning, architecture and design, and event planning is required.
 Please review current and past public programs on our website.
 Candidates must adhere to deadlines and demonstrate strong writing, interpersonal and social media skills.
 Duties include conducting research, ticket processing and customer service, networking and outreach, assisting with set-up, check-in, and audio-visual equipment.
-Hours during the week are flexible, but evening and weekend availability is necessary.
+Hours during the week are flexible, but occasional evening availability is necessary.

 Frederick A.O.
 Schwarz Children's Center